Before studying Digital Business & Software Engineering

 Admission

-Applications for admission are accepted on an ongoing basis via our online application platform.
-In the sense of your personal further planning, we recommend that you submit your application early.
+Applications for studies are accepted on an ongoing basis via our online application platform.
+In the interests of your further planning, we recommend that you submit your application early.

 Application